 - a.
-COVID-19 cases with COVID-19 symptoms shall not return to work until: - 1) At least 10 days have passed since COVID-19 symptoms first appeared; - 2) At least 24 hours have passed since a fever at or above 99.5 or higher has resolved without the use of fever-reducing medications and; - 3) COVID-19 symptoms have improved. - b.
+COVID-19 cases with COVID-19 symptoms shall not return to work until: - 1) At least 24 hours have passed since a fever of 99.5 or higher has resolved without the use of fever-reducing medications; - 2) COVID-19 symptoms have improved; and

+- 3) At least 10 days have passed since COVID-19 symptoms first appeared. - b.
 COVID-19 cases who tested positive but never developed COVID-19 symptoms shall not return to work until: - 1) A minimum of 10 days have passed since the date of specimen collection of the first positive COVID-19 test. - c.
-A negative COVID-19 test will not be required for an employee to return to work subsequent to paragraphs a or b. - d.
-Persons who had a close contact may return to work as follows: - 1) Persons who had a close contact but never developed any COVID-19 symptoms may return to work: - a) after Day 7 from the date of last exposure if the employee has received a negative PCR COVID-19 test result from a specimen collected after Day 5. - 2) Persons who had a close contact and developed any COVID-19 symptom cannot return to work until the requirements of paragraph 15.a. have been met, unless all of the following are true: - a) The person tested negative for COVID-19 using a polymerase chain reaction (PCR) COVID-19 test with specimen taken after the onset of symptoms; and - b) At least 10 days have passed since the last known close contact; and - c) The person has been symptom-free for at least 24 hours, including a temperature under 99.5 degrees, without using fever-reducing medications. - e.
-If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted. - 1) If no period was specified, then the period will be 10 days from the time the order to isolate was effective, or 10 days from the time the order to quarantine was effective. - f.
-During declared travel restrictions, employees and students will self-quarantine for 10 days following travel outside the state or country.
+A negative COVID-19 test will not be required for an employee to return to work. - d.
+If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted. - 1) If no period was specified, then the period will be 10 days from the time the order to isolate was effective, or 14 days from the time the order to quarantine was effective. - e.
+During declared travel restrictions, employees and students will self-quarantine for 14 days following travel outside the state or country.